The Perfect Itinerary To See Rome In 2 Days

 You can see the map for your second day in Rome here.
 Check out the walking distances and time it takes to walk from one place to the other, and rearrange to fit your needs and interests.

-According to this itinerary, your starting point is the Colosseum (Metro stop Colosseum, metro line B) and the final one is Trevi Fountain.
-If you want, however, you can opt to do it the other way around and go on a night tour of the Colosseum.
+Your starting point is the Colosseum (subway stop Colosseum, metro line B) and the final one is Trevi Fountain.

 The Colosseum, the Roman Forum and the Palatine Hill

 The Colosseum opens at 9:00 am.
-Like many other places to visit in Rome, the Colosseum works on a time slot system so make sure to book yours well in advance.
-I recommend getting the first time slot and walking in as soon as the doors open.
+Like many other places to visit in Rome, the site works on a time slot system so make sure to book yours well in advance.
+I recommend getting the first time slot to walk in at 9:00 am.
+You will have to be there a bit earlier to go through security too.

-You can get tickets to the Colosseum here.
+You can get tickets to the Colosseum on the official retailer CoopCulture.
 Your ticket to the Colosseum gives you access to the Roman Forum and the Palatine Hill too.

 You are likely going to find my post How To Get Tickets To The Colosseum also very useful.